polterguy/phosphorusfive-dox/chapter-2.md

 You can use any **[parent]** you wish for your widget, which allows you to inject your widget, into any pre-existing widget's collection.
 The *"content"* **[parent]** we are using above, happens to be a generic **[container]** widget, from the main default template of System42's CMS.

 The *"btn btn-default"* value of our **[class]** argument, refers to CSS classes from [Bootstrap CSS](http://getbootstrap.com/css/), which is a commonly used Open Source CSS framework.
 Bootstrap CSS is the default CSS framework in System42, but can easily be replaced if you wish.
+In a production site, I recommend you to rather use [Micro](https://github.com/polterguy/micro) instead of Bootstrap, since it's literally orders of magnitudes smaller in size.

 To understand the above code, it might be useful to see its resulting HTML.
 Below is the HTML our Hyperlambda creates.